Without film photography, there would be no digital. Here, we use rolls of film to capture light instead of a digital sensor.

 Film soaking means placing your unused roll of film in a substance of your choosing.
 This material affects your film, creating fascinating effects.

-Wine or coffee are favourites, but you will need to read our article to make sense of it all.
+Wine or coffee are favorites.
+But you will need to read our article to make sense of it all.

 Read here on a few possibilities and hopefully, it gets your creative chemicals running.